Christopher Isherwood

-Christopher William Bradshaw Isherwood (26 August 1904 – 4 January 1986) was an English and American novelist, playwright, screenwriter, autobiographer, and diarist.
+Christopher Isherwood (born Christopher William Bradshaw Isherwood; 26 August 1904 – 4 January 1986) was an English and American novelist, playwright, screenwriter, autobiographer, and diarist.
 His best-known works include Goodbye to Berlin (1939), a semi-autobiographical novel which was the basis for Cabaret (1966); A Single Man (1964), adapted into a film directed by Tom Ford in 2009; and Christopher and His Kind (1976), a memoir which "carried him into the heart of the Gay Liberation movement".

 Biography

 Family

 Isherwood was the elder son of Francis Edward Bradshaw Isherwood (1869–1915), known as Frank, a professional soldier in the York and Lancaster Regiment, and Kathleen Bradshaw Isherwood, née Machell Smith (1868–1960), the only daughter of a successful wine merchant.
 He was the grandson of John Henry Isherwood, squire of Marple Hall and Wyberslegh Hall, Cheshire, and he included among his ancestors the Puritan judge John Bradshaw, who signed the death warrant of King Charles I and served for two years as Lord President of the Council, effectively President of the English Republic.

-Isherwood's father Frank was educated at the University of Cambridge and Sandhurst Military Academy, fought in the Boer War, and was killed in the First World War.
+Isherwood's father, Frank, was educated at the University of Cambridge and Sandhurst Military Academy, fought in the Boer War, and was killed in the First World War.

 Isherwood's mother, Kathleen, was, through her own mother, a member of the wealthy Greene brewing family of Greene King, and Isherwood was a third cousin of the novelist Graham Greene, who was also related to the brewing family.

 Early life and work

 Isherwood was born in 1904 on his family's estate in Cheshire near Stockport in the north-west of England.

-His parents christened their first son Christopher William Bradshaw Isherwood, which Isherwood simplified on becoming a United States citizen in 1946.
-Christopher was enrolled at St. Edmund's school, Hindhead, Surrey beginning in 1914, where he met W. H. Auden who became a life-long friend and colleague.
-Isherwood left for Repton, his boarding school in Derbyshire in 1918.
+His parents christened their first son Christopher William Bradshaw-Isherwood.
+Between 1904 and 1913, the family holidayed on several occasions at Penmaenmawr in Wales, and Ventnor on the Isle of Wight.
+Isherwood was enrolled at St. Edmund's school, Hindhead, Surrey, beginning in 1914, where he met W. H. Auden, who became a life-long friend and colleague.
+In 1918, Isherwood left for Repton, his boarding school in Derbyshire.